Health Care Administration Degrees in Ohio

 Working With Your Bachelor’s in Health Administration in Ohio

 With the variety of health care employers in Ohio, it should be no surprise that the job outlook in this state is promising.
-O*Net predicts an 18% increase in medical management jobs through 2022.
-Their estimates show that medical managers earn an average of $85,600 per year in Ohio (O*Net, 2013).
-Both of these statistics are in line with national averages.
+Medical management jobs are projected to increase by 14 percent between 2018 and 2028.
+Their estimates show that medical managers earn an average of $106,670 per year.

 Opportunities in the field of health care administration are growing, so get your foot in the door today.
 Contact health care administration programs in Ohio for more information.